Meteonorm is a unique combination of reliable data sources and sophisticated calculation tools.

 Measured radiation data for the last 168 hours (7 days), updated every hour.

-The core functionality of SolarSat is the delivery of radiation data independent of measurement instruments for any site in Europe, Northern Africa and the Middle East (see Figure 2).
+The core functionality of SolarSat is the delivery of radiation data independent of measurement instruments for any site from Europe, Middle East to India and Northern Africa (see Figure 2).
 The radiation is retrieved from satellite images.
 The temperature data is taken from weather forecasts.

 Solar radiation forecast for the next 6 hours, updated every 15 minutes.